Azure/azure-sdk-for-net/sdk/mixedreality/Azure.MixedReality.RemoteRendering/README.md

 ### Authenticate the client

 Constructing a remote rendering client requires an authenticated account, and a remote rendering endpoint.
-A RemoteRenderingAccount object is constructed from an accountId and an account domain.
 For an account created in the eastus region, the account domain will have the form "eastus.mixedreality.azure.com".
 There are several different forms of authentication: